williamcaamot/MicroservicesV2/readme.md

 Application can be seen in localhost:5173

-## 3. Use Docker compose to only run RabbitMQ, Consul and DB, then start each service with maven
+## 3. Use Docker compose to only run RabbitMQ, Consul and DB, then start each service individually with maven
 For this version of running the services, Consul Config is disabled, config is gotten from the application.yaml file.
 Be sure to add the API keys to these files.

 > docker compose -f docker-compose.dev.yml up -d